HamxaBoustani/inventory-management/README.md

 ⚠️ **Note**: The script is designed for Persian inventory tracking but can be adapted for other languages.

 Let me know if you need help setting it up! 🚀

----

-This keeps it clear, concise, and user-friendly while encouraging engagement.
-Would you like any modifications?